-a.
-Attorney's Duty to Disclose
+a) Attorney's Duty to Disclose

-Any attorney admitted to practice before this Court shall, upon being subjected to public discipline or being enjoined from the practice of law by any other Court of the United States or the District of Columbia, or by a court of any state, territory, commonwealth or possession of the United States, promptly inform the Clerk of this Court of such action.
+Any attorney admitted to practice before this Court shall, upon being subjected to public discipline or being enjoined from the practice of law by any other $\underline{C_c}$ ourt of the United States or the District of Columbia, or by a court of any state, territory, commonwealth, or possession of the United States, promptly inform the Clerk-of this Court of such action.

-b.
-Notification to Attorney
+b) Notification to Attorney

-Upon the filing of a certified or exemplified copy of a judgment or order demonstrating that an attorney admitted to practice before this Court has been disciplined or enjoined from the practice of law by another court, this Court shall forthwith issue a notice directed to the attorney containing:
+Upon the filingreccipt of a certified or exemplified copy of a judgment or order demonstrating that an attorney admitted to practice before this Court has been disciplineddisbarred, suspended, publicly reprimanded, or enjoined from the practice of law by another court, this Court shall forthwith issue a notice directed to the attorney_respondent containing:

-- i. a copy of the judgment or order from the other court; - ii. an order immediately suspending the attorney, in the event the discipline imposed by the other court consists of suspension or disbarment, or an order enjoining the attorney from the practice before this Court, in the event the attorney has been enjoined from the practice of law; and iii. an order directing the attorney to show cause within thirty (30) days after service of the order why identical action by this Court would be unwarranted.
+- i. a copy of the judgment or order from the other court; - an order immediately suspending the attorney-respondent, in the event the discipline imposed by the other court consists of suspension or disbarment, or an order enjoining the attorney-respondent from the practice before this Court, in the event the attorney-respondent has been enjoined from the practice of law; and - an order directing the attorney-respondent to show cause within thirty (30) days after service of the order why identical action by this Court would be unwarranted. - c) Stay d) Imposition of Identical Discipline

-c.
-Stay